mathrip/AID-HS/README.md

 ## Usage
 With this software you can detect and lateralise HS from T1w MRI scans

-### Prior to run the pipeline: get your site code
+### Prior to running the pipeline: get your site code
 AID-HS uses [DistributedCombat](https://www.sciencedirect.com/science/article/pii/S1053811921010934?via%3Dihub) to remove site-scanner bias differences.
-Thus, prior to run prediction on a patient, you will need to do a first step of *harmonisation* to compute the parameters for the scanner used to acquire the MRI data.
+Thus, prior to running AID-HS on a patient's MRI scan, you will need to do a first step of *harmonisation* to compute the parameters for the scanner used to acquire the MRI data.
 Each scanner will have a *site_code* that will be needed to organise your data and run the code as detailled below.

 To get a *site_code* please contact *m.ripart@ucl.ac.uk* and don't forget to mention your institution and provide us with an email address.